pingcap/docs-tidb-operator/en/deploy-tidb-operator.md

 TiDB Operator runs in the Kubernetes cluster.
 You can refer to [the document of how to set up Kubernetes](https://kubernetes.io/docs/setup/) to set up a Kubernetes cluster.
 Make sure that the Kubernetes version is v1.12 or higher.
 If you want to deploy a very simple Kubernetes cluster for testing purposes, consult the [Get Started](get-started.md) document.

-For some public cloud environments, refer to the following docs:
+For some public cloud environments, refer to the following documents:

 - [Deploy on AWS EKS](deploy-on-aws-eks.md)
 - [Deploy on GCP GKE](deploy-on-gcp-gke.md)